OADM110 Business Communication

 - VI.
 Catalog Course Description

-- The strategies and techniques of writing letters, memos, and reports are emphasized.
-Skills are developed and refined through assignments that include positive letters, negative letters, and other types of business messages.
-A business report is assigned to apply principles for writing a business analytical or informational report.
+- This course emphasizes the strategies and techniques of writing letters, memos, and reports.
+Students develop and refine these skills through assignments that include positive letters, negative letters, and other types of business messages.
+Students apply these principles for writing and submit a business research report.

 - VII.
 Required Course Content and Direction